Eva Gardner: Career

 Gardner was the original bassist for The Mars Volta (2001).
-Her work appears on their first EP Tremulant and although she did not perform on the recording of Deloused in the Comatorium, she did write some of the basslines.
+Her work appears on their first EP Tremulant and although she did not perform on the recording of De-Loused in the Comatorium, she did write some of the basslines.
 She left due to complications of her father dying while The Mars Volta was on tour.

 In 2003 she toured the UK with Tim Burgess (singer for The Charlatans) and also toured the US with El Vez.

 During January 2005, Gardner was touring bassist for Veruca Salt during a tour of Australia.
-She is also the bassist for Los Angeles-based band Lyra.
+She is also the bassist for Los Angeles–based band Lyra.

 Gardner joined Pink's band in 2007.
 She completed touring Europe and South Africa in September 2007 and did promotion for the release of Funhouse in 2008.
 In 2009, Gardner was touring bassist for Pink's record-breaking Funhouse Tour (Europe, Australia, UK, United States).
 She continued touring with Pink in 2010 for the Funhouse Summer Carnival Tour in Europe, the final tour of the Funhouse album era.

 In 2011, Gardner formed Telstar with Chris Unck of Butch Walker and the Black Widows, recorded Hot Knives EP and the two singles "Getting Around Town" and "Lightning's Girl", plus released music videos for "Are You Hungry" and "everysinglebodyelse".

 As a returning member of Pink's band, Gardner began promotional appearances in support of The Truth About Love, with a September 2012 album release date.

 Gardner appeared in an episode of My Ghost Story (season 6, episode 1), talking about her father's restaurant being haunted.

 While on a break in the middle of Pink's The Truth About Love Tour, Gardner joined Moby's band for performances on Conan, plus three live shows at The Fonda Theatre in Los Angeles on October 3–5, 2013.

 In January 2014, Gardner's signature Precision Bass was released for public purchase via Squier by Fender.
 The bass features a graphic of a ship that is a replica image of a tattoo on her arm.

 On January 26, 2014, Gardner played bass at the 56th Grammy Awards during Pink's live performance.

 Gardner was the bassist for Cher's 2014 Dressed to Kill Tour.

 In 2015 she appeared in an episode of Transparent (season 2, episode 9) with The Indigo Girls.

 In 2016, Gardner joined Tegan and Sara on their Love You to Death Tour.

 In early 2017, she joined the Classic Cher residency show with dates in Las Vegas and Washington, D.C.

 From 2017 to 2019, Gardner was Pink's live bassist on the Beautiful Trauma World Tour.

 In 2022, Gardner officially returned as the bassist for The Mars Volta.
+She would tour with the band until September 2022, when she left to continue her bassist duties with Pink.
+Gardner would contribute to The Mars Volta's next three studio albums.
+In October 2025, she returned onstage with the band in support of their headlining tour.